CorpoNation: The Sorting Process

 • “At the end of the game, I felt like nothing in the story really mattered because I had nothing to do with it.”

-The gameplay is characterized by a repetitive and monotonous loop that can become tedious over time, with players often feeling unfulfilled by the lack of significant changes or a compelling narrative.
-However, the challenge of managing increasingly complex tasks can provide a relaxing and satisfying experience for those who enjoy optimization and organization.
-While the mechanics and overall execution are praised, the gameplay may not be enough to sustain long-term interest for all players.
+The gameplay is characterized by a repetitive loop that can become tedious over time, with minimal changes day-to-day and a lack of engaging plot development.
+However, the challenge of managing increasingly complex tasks offers a satisfying experience for players who enjoy optimization and organization, making it somewhat relaxing once the mechanics are mastered.
+Overall, while the gameplay may not be groundbreaking, it is complemented by strong execution, visuals, and writing, making it worth the price for fans of the genre.

 • “The work mechanic of the game, sorting samples, slowly gets increasingly more difficult as time goes on, but once you get the hang of it, sorting samples can actually be somewhat relaxing.”